dfilaretti/KPHP/README.md

 phpsemantics
 ============

-An Executable Formal Semantics for PHP 5
+An Executable Formal Semantics for PHP 5.

+For more information, visit: http://phpsemantics.org/.
+For installation instructions, go to the 'src' folder.